The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 What to Bring: The Complete Cenote Packing List

-After dozens of cenote visits, I have our packing list down to a science.
-Here is everything you actually need:
+After dozens of cenote visits, I have our packing list down to a science:

-Swimsuits and towels -- obvious, but worth mentioning that you should wear your swimsuit under your clothes.
+Swimsuits and towels.
+Wear your swimsuit under your clothes.
 Changing facilities at cenotes range from basic to nonexistent.

-Reef-safe, biodegradable sunscreen -- many cenotes now require this.
+Reef-safe, biodegradable sunscreen.
+Many cenotes now require this.
 Regular sunscreen is banned because the chemicals damage the ecosystem.
-Apply it at least 30 minutes before getting in the water so it has time to absorb.
+Apply at least 30 minutes before getting in the water so it has time to absorb.
 Better yet, for open-air cenotes, consider UV-protective rash guards to minimize the amount of sunscreen needed.

-Waterproof phone pouch or dry bag -- you will want photos, and you will need a safe place for your phone, keys, and cash while you swim.
+Waterproof phone pouch or dry bag.
+You'll want photos, and you'll need a safe place for your phone, keys, and cash while you swim.

-Snacks and water -- some cenotes have small restaurants or snack stands, but many do not.
-Cenote visits make kids ravenous, so pack accordingly.
+Snacks and sealed bottled water.
+Some cenotes have small restaurants or snack stands, but many do not.
+Cenote visits make kids ravenous.
 Granola bars, fruit, and plenty of water are our go-to choices.
+Cariño - sealed bottled water only, the same Mexico-wide rule.

-Cash in small bills -- most cenotes charge entrance fees of 100 to 300 Mexican pesos per person.
-Many do not accept credit cards.
-Life jacket rentals, locker fees, and camera fees are usually separate charges.
-Bring plenty of small bills.
+Cash in small bills.
+Most cenotes charge entrance fees of 100-300 Mexican pesos per person.
+Many don't accept credit cards.
+Life jacket rentals, locker fees, and camera fees are usually separate.
+Bring plenty of small bills - and only withdraw pesos from bank ATMs inside terminals or hotels, never the freestanding curbside ATMs that charge 30%.

 Age-by-Age Guide: When Is Your Child Ready?